zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/02-setting-up-liferay-dxp/01-performance-and-scalability/01-configuring-clustering/02-database-configuration-for-cluster-nodes.md

 1. Validating a database connection before using it, lets you handle bad connections gracefully.
 Validation is optional and might have a small cost, but avoids bad connections.

     Some connection pools used with JDBC4 (check your driver's JDBC version) validate connections automatically.
-Other connection pools may require additional, vendor-specific connection validation properties---specify them in a Portal Properties file.
+Other connection pools may require additional, vendor-specific connection validation properties.
+Specify them in a Portal Properties file.
 Refer to your connection pool provider documentation for connection validation details.

 1. Enable the read-writer database configuration by uncommenting the following Spring configuration files from the `spring.configs` and `spring.infrastructure.configs` properties: